Luis de la Cerda: Second Theatre of War

 Luis recuperated at Rennes and after six weeks, rejoined Charles de Blois in a second attempt at capturing Hennebont.
 The Anglo-Breton defenders, who, aware of his recent defeat, taunted him from the ramparts.
 According to the chroniclers Jean Le Bel and Froissart, this mocking angered Luis so much that he sought some form of retribution.
 These chroniclers, state that one day in the tent of Charles de Blois, and in front of other lords, begged him to grant him a grace in reward for his services.
 Charles did not attach much importance and agreed to this request.
 Luis apparently then asked to be given two captured Anglo-Breton knights, Jean le Bouteiller and Hubert de Frenay.
-Luis apparently then added that he wanted them beheaded in front of the city’s ramparts.
-Charles was astonished, telling Luis that these prisoners were Christians, not Moors and that such a act would be dishonorable.
+Luis apparently then added that he wanted them beheaded in front of the city's ramparts.
+Charles was astonished, telling Luis that these prisoners were Christians, not Moors and that such an act would be dishonorable.
 Luis refused to change his resolve and threatened to quit the army if he did not obtain satisfaction.
 Charles gave in and the two knights, were sent for.
 Luis remained unmalleable to showing mercy and announced that the execution would take place the same day after dinner.
 The Anglo-Breton defenders apparently had spies in Charles camp and became aware of the situation, resolving to try everything to snatch them back.
 While Amaury de Clisson simulated a distraction to attract the attention of the besiegers, Mauny took a detour into the now empty camp and recaptured the two knights returning with them.
 The second siege of Hennebont then continued without any progress; being finally abandoned around the middle of October.
 Charles then attacked the small town of Jugon, while the rest of the army was garrisoned in Garhaix under the command of Luis.

 Luis was finally involved in a naval battle fought in the vicinity of the Island of Guernsey in 1342 between an English fleet, bringing aid to the Anglo-Bretons and a Franco-Breton fleet, consisting mainly of Luis's mercenaries.
 The fight which started at the end of the afternoon was interrupted by twilight, only resuming again at dawn.
 A storm that arose during the night forced the adversaries to part ways, but not before the Franco-Bretons had captured four Anglo-Breton ships loaded with provisions and horses.
 This however did not stop the Anglo-Breton commander Robert III of Artois landing his troops in Brittany.
 The chroniclers relate that Luis was involved for the rest of the war in seizing English supply ships intended for the Anglo-Breton force besieging Vannes, and surprising an enemy fleet anchored not far from there, to seizing four ships loaded with supplies, three of which were sunk.
 Luis left the War of Breton Succession very rich as a result of the huge loot and plunder captured.